ysndr/MSc-Thesis/chapter/evaluation.md

 In agreement with the first graph, one user was unable to use at least three features entirely.
 The majority of responses show that NLS met its user's expectations at least partially.
 The results are however highly polarized as the Jump-to-Definition and Hover features demonstrate; Each received equally many votes for being inapt and fully able to hold up to the participants expectations at the same time.
-Other features were left with with an uniformly distributed assessment (e.g. Completion and Find-References).
+Other features were left with a uniformly distributed assessment (e.g. Completion and Find-References).
-The clearest result was achieved by the Diagnostics feature, which received a slight but uncontended positive sentiment.
+The clearest result was achieved by the Diagnostics feature, which received a slight but uncontested positive sentiment.

 The general satisfaction with each feature was answered in the same polarized manner as seen in [@fig:results-comp-satisfaction].
 A slight majority of responses falls into the upper half of the possible spectrum.